sorry I was so hungry

 Andrea Illés performs as part of 'Stranger than fiction', 2024, West Space Studio.
 Photography by Kenneth Suico.

-The Stranger than fiction evolutive program continues with sorry I was so hungry, a duration livestream performance by Andrea Illés', grappling with the Sisyphean task of image-making as true representation of the self.
+sorry I was so hungry is a durational performance by Andrea Illés that grapples with the Sisyphean task of image-making as true representation of the self.

 "I am looking to classical sculpture, myth, and my experiences to expand how a body, it's stories, and its failures can be comprehended.